Specification Overview

 Section titled “Design principles”-

 Privacy-preserving by default.
 Parameters are hashed, not stored in plaintext.
-The human principal controls what is disclosed.
-Sensitive data never appears in receipts — only hashes and user-controlled previews.
+The operator controls what is disclosed.
+Sensitive data never appears in receipts — only hashes and operator-controlled disclosures.

 -